 Osborn said, “We want each employee to meets or exceed our customer’s requirements and expectations.
 We also want to be sure that all employees have the tools they need, in terms of training, to be safe, as well as efficient in their jobs.
 Individual accountability is the main component in all training.”

-According to compact HDD specialist Bill Brennan, TT Technologies, while compact style drills have been around for the better part of 15 years, much progress has been made in the function and capability of these machines.
-Brennan said, “The technology itself has been refined over the years and the machines have a smaller footprint and more power.
+According to TT Technologies’ compact HDD specialist, while compact style drills have been around for the better part of 15 years, much progress has been made in the function and capability of these machines.
+He said, “The technology itself has been refined over the years and the machines have a smaller footprint and more power.
 On the 4X, we’ve developed what we call SmartVice™ technology that simplifies the drilling process by performing different aspects of the vice cycling routine automatically, all under the control of the operator.”

 Typically compact rigs are defined by their size.
 They are relatively lightweight and smaller than standard sized drill rigs.
 They can work in tight, residential areas.
 They also tend to be about 36 inches in width so they can fit through a standard yard gate.
 Portability is another factor.
 Most compact drills can be legally towed behind a 1-ton truck.